Claire Ashman's memoir 'Lessons From A Cult Survivor' is now available for pre-order here.

 March 14th, 2018 | Season 1 | 1 hr 33 mins

-catholic, claire ashman, cult, marian workers of atonement, order of st charbel, sect, william costellia, william kamm
+catholic sect, claire ashman, marian workers of atonement, nowra cult, order of st charbel, the little pebble, william costellia, william kamm

 William Kamm's sect, The Order of St Charbel, is rooted in Catholicism and based in the Nowra area of NSW.
 Kamm is best known for receiving messages from the Virgin Mary on the 13th of every month, and for his Royal House of David – which consisted of 84 "mystic wives" who would take the world forward with him after the coming Apocalypse.